sivapavan490/terraforms/terraform-cmds/cmds.md

-# It will intailize the reuired plugins to according to provider.
+# It will intailize the required plugins to according to provider.
 ```
 terraform init
 ```